70 Fairytales Reimagined Writing Prompts for Teens: Story Starters, Characters, Settings & Visual Ideas

 4. Closing Lines

-3. “The sea accepted me as one of its own.”
+3. In the end, the sea accepted me as one of its own.

 5. Character Ideas

-Reimagined fairytales shine when characters are layered and morally complex.
-These sketches offer starting points:
+Reimagined fairytales come alive when characters are layered, conflicted, and morally complex.
+These character sketches offer starting points for stories where familiar roles fracture — and identity matters more than destiny.

-1. A princess who would rather negotiate treaties than marry a prince.
+1. A princess who would rather negotiate treaties and prevent wars than marry for political gain — and is punished for it.

-2. A huntsman secretly trying to protect magical creatures from extinction.
+2. A huntsman tasked with eradicating magical creatures, who secretly works to protect them from extinction.

-3. A witch who grants wishes but takes memories as payment.
+3. A witch who grants wishes freely, but takes memories as payment — leaving her clients successful and strangely hollow.

-4. A beast who writes poetry no one will ever read.
+4. A beast who writes poetry no one will ever read, slowly realising that becoming human may cost him his inner life.

-6. A prince trained as an assassin instead of a diplomat.
+6. A prince trained as an assassin rather than a diplomat, raised to rule through fear instead of trust.

-7. A girl raised by wolves who struggles to live among humans.
+7. A girl raised by wolves who struggles to survive among humans — not because she is wild, but because she is honest.

 6. Setting Ideas